AtlasOfLivingAustralia/ala-labs/README.md

 2. It is easier for people familiar in R to reuse and edit the content of existing html elements created by R functions

-To use functions in the `R/functions.R` file on a website page or post, add the following code block somewhere below the YAML header
+To use functions in the `R/functions.R` file on a website page or post, add the following code block below the YAML header

 ```{r, eval = FALSE}
 ``{r, include=FALSE}